requirejs/example-jquery-shim/README.md

 Just serve up the www/ folder using any web server you'd like.
 If you have python installed, an easy way is to navigate into the www/ directory and type `python -m SimpleHTTPServer`

 ###How to optimize ut using r.js
 To use the optimizer, you need [node.js](http://nodejs.org) or Java 6 installed.
 These instructions assume Node is being used.
-See the [Optimization page](http://requirejs.org/docs/optimization.html]for more information.
+See the [Optimization page](http://requirejs.org/docs/optimization.html) for more information.

 r.js and a build configuration is included in the tools/ folder.
 To build, navigate to tools/ and type `node r.js -o build.js`.
 You will find the built product in the www-build folder.
 If you serve that directory instead, you can see in the network panel of the web developer tools that the files aren't loaded separately any more.